 FTE: ###% Full-time equivalency

+FTAW: ####% Full-time equivalency

 Salary: $xx,xxx on a semester/academic year basis

 Instruction: You will teach [ADD specific X-credit course and Title/Section].
 Please note teaching loads may change over time depending on the needs of the Unit, the College and the University.
 If there is insufficient funding for the position as determined by the Dean of the College, or a course is cancelled, your workload and/or FTE may be adjusted, and you will be notified as soon as possible.
 Significant changes in expectations will be communicated to you in writing.